 Now let me share my custom EQ settings below to give each headphone a fair shake…

-Best Bose QuietComfort Ultra EQ settings
+- Best EQ settings for Bose QuietComfort Ultra (1st Gen)

 Comparing Sound Quality AFTER EQ…